 Small Grants for Training and Research:

-- All predocs and postdoctoral fellows in the PSC training program are eligible to apply.
+- All predoctoral students and postdoctoral fellows in the PSC training program are eligible to apply except as noted below.

 - Recipients who have not submitted final reports from prior years' small grant projects are not eligible to apply for this year's awards.

 - Trainees who are past-due on program requirements are not eligible to apply.

 - Applicants are eligible to receive only one award through the Small Grants program within a calendar year (exception only for Weinberg Fellowship: Population, Development and Climate Change)

 Number of applications allowed: Only one application/project proposal per applicant accepted in a grant cycle.

 Application Review: The PSC Advisory Committee will evaluate all requests and, if funded, will determine the most appropriate funding source for each award.
 Award amounts will vary, and in most cases funds will be available immediately after the awards are announced, provided all regulatory requirements are in place.

 Period of award: In general, projects should be designed to last approximately 12 months.
 Slightly longer periods may be accepted.
 Please address any need for extension in your project description.
 Post-award extensions may be granted for up to one additional year due to extenuating circumstances but must be approved at least 3 months in advance of the original deadline.
 Awards that are not commenced within the first year will be withdrawn, and the awardee may re-apply in the following grant cycle.

 IRB Requirements: No funds will be released until all IRB permissions are in place.
 Please plan accordingly so that the research may commence on time.